-Le Due Torri: These two towers are mentioned in The Inferno, by Dante.
+Le Due Torri must be on your Bologna itinerary!
+These two towers are mentioned in The Inferno, by Dante.
 They are beautifully decorated with mermaids and the God of the Sea.
 They also portray the god Neptune upon the towers.
 They had been used for centuries as a public bathing place.
-Le Due Torri are located in Piazza Nettuno, next to the Palazzo Re Enzo.
+Le Due Torri is located in Piazza Nettuno, next to the Palazzo Re Enzo.

 San Domenico: You can visit the tomb of Saint Dominic, who died in 1221, at the sixth chapel on the right of this church.
 Multiple artists participated in decorating this church so it is a mix of various interpretations and impression.
 One of the most famous pieces of art in the church is a sculpture by Michelangelo.
 He carved an angel for the church at the very beginning of his career.
 You can find this church in the University area at Via Delle Belle Arti 56.